nbhusare/jekyll-cayman-theme/_posts/2017-06-29-inserting-imports-in-right-location.markdown

 ```

-When you set the parent, an import is automaticaly added to your file (BUG - [377860](https://bugs.eclipse.org/bugs/show_bug.cgi?id=377860)).
+When you set the parent, an import gets automatically added to your file ([377860](https://bugs.eclipse.org/bugs/show_bug.cgi?id=377860)).
 One of the problems you "might" face is that the import gets added in the wrong location (example below).

 ```
 model foo extends